-· The Linc.
 Located at 6406 North Interstate 35 Frontage Road, The Linc is a 178,743 square foot community retail center.
-The property was built in 1984 and is situated on a 15.61 acre site ground leased on a long-term basis until December of 2082.
+The property was built in 1984 and is situated on a 15.61-acre site ground leased on a long-term basis until December of 2082.
 Hunt Real Estate Capital provided an $11.2 million first mortgage bridge that will be used to refinance the existing loan, fund future leasing costs and cover capital expenditures to lease-up and stabilize the property.

 The Linc is located in the Central/Downtown Austin submarket and is situated approximately 5.3 miles north of downtown Austin.

-· The Crescent.
-The Crescent is an 117,980 square-foot grocery-anchored retail center located at 6929 and 6903 Airport Boulevard and 610 Kenniston Drive.
-The property was built in phases from 1964 to 1987 and is situated on a 12.23 acre site.
+The Crescent is a 117,980 square-foot grocery-anchored retail center located at 6929 and 6903 Airport Boulevard and 610 Kenniston Drive.
+The property was built in phases from 1964 to 1987 and is situated on a 12.23-acre site.
 Hunt Real Estate Capital provided a $16.5 million first mortgage bridge loan to refinance the existing loan, fund a CapEx reserve, and cover future costs to lease-up and stabilize the property.
-The ground lease on this property expires in 2058
+The ground lease on this property expires in 2058.

 The Property is located in the Central Austin submarket and is located approximately 5.6 miles north of downtown Austin.